Food Combining for Proper Digestion and Vitality

 Food Combining Rule #4: More about Combining Fruits

-There are 3 categories of fruit and they don’t all mix well with each other.
+There are 3 categories of fruit and they don’t all mix well with each other for proper digestion.
 Acid fruits are citrus, pineapples, strawberry and sour fruits.
 Sub-acid fruits are apples, cherries, grapes, and mangos.
 Sweet fruits are bananas, dates, figs, and raisins.

 The general rules with fruit: